 But even that is not the biggest problem with today’s colleges and universities.

-The modern higher education system is far worse than being just an inefficient knowledge transmission system, but rather an extremely biased kind that filters human knowledge through a special filter such that just a certain type of knowledge (biases really) is distilled to achieve a concentration in universities many times higher than that in the society at large.
+The modern higher education system is far worse than just an inefficient knowledge transmission system.
+It is an extremely biased kind that filters human knowledge through a special filter, distilling just a certain type of knowledge (biases, really) to achieve a concentration in universities many times higher than that in society at large.

-The higher education system is therefore far worse than a straight financial problem, worse than even a much deeper wealth redistribution problem, but rather a systemic information pathway problem that profoundly impacts the very substance of humanity.
+The higher education system is, therefore, far worse than a straight financial problem, worse than even a much deeper wealth redistribution problem, but rather a systemic information pathway problem that profoundly impacts humanity’s very substance.

-If looked from the perspective of the above latter (i.e., the systemic information pathway problem), the out-of-control education cost inflation is actually a good thing in a painful way because it is showing an obvious (both visible and easily felt) symptom of an otherwise hidden cancer, to wake people up to find a cure earlier.
+If looked from the perspective of the above latter (i.e., the systemic information pathway problem), the out-of-control education cost inflation is actually a good thing in a painful way because it shows an obvious (both visible and easily felt) symptom of an otherwise hidden cancer, waking people up to find a cure earlier.
 The worst kind of cancer is the type that doesn’t show any symptoms until it is too late.

-In this sense, the government cancellation of student loans works as a painkiller to mask the symptoms and make the problem much bigger than necessary to call for a cure.
+In this sense, the government’s cancellation of student loans works as a painkiller, masking the symptoms and making the problem much bigger than necessary to call for a cure.

 There is no market equilibrium in higher education.
 You cannot find a more distorted market than this.
 And the hands of the government magnify the distortion.